RushikeshVikhe/Kubernetes-minikube-django/README.md

 sudo apt install docker.io

+# Step 2: Build image using docker file and Push image in docker hub and use that one in this project for kubernetes

-# Step 2: Install minikube using link or install using below cmd:https://minikube.sigs.k8s.io/docs/start/
+# Step 3: Install minikube using link or install using below cmd:https://minikube.sigs.k8s.io/docs/start/

 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64